 FCV: Full respiratory control

-Ventinova’s revolutionary ventilation technique, FCV, is unique in controlling the inspiration as well as the expiration phase during artificial ventilation of a patient.
-This is established by generating a continuous flow into the patient’s lungs during inspiration as well as a continuous flow during expiration.
+Ventinova’s revolutionary ventilation technique, FCV, is unique in controlling the experiation as well as the inspiration phase during artificial ventilation of a patient.
+This is established by generating a continuous flow into the patient’s lungs during expiration as well as a continuous flow during inspiration.
 The expiratory flow is controlled by creating a resistance against flow in the respiratory circuit and then overcoming that resistance, in a controlled manner by suctioning*.
 The continuous flow, either into or out of the lungs has no notable ventilation pauses and is programmed to result in increases and decreases in intratracheal pressures which are as linear as possible over time, in order to minimize energy dissipation by the lungs.

 *Please note that suction as such does not lead to negative pulmonary pressures as the suction stops when the set PEEP is reached.